wrussell1999/dsc-guestbook/README.md

 ### Forks

-GitHub let's you adapt any piblic repository using forks.
-Forks copy the entire repository to your profile so that you have ownership and controll.
+GitHub let's you adapt any public repository using forks.
+Forks copy the entire repository to your profile so that you have ownership and control.
 This let's you add features to a project without needing to request direct access to a repository.

 Let's fork this repository to get started: